What sort of training is on offer?

 We have a range of training available.
 Training courses might cover one or more disciplines (dressage, show jumping and/or cross country) and also unmounted sessions.
 Riders might be in groups or have paired or individual sessions depending on the format of the day.
 We try to ensure riders are grouped based on their age and ability, so that everyone gets the most from the training.
 We also run camps, unmounted talks, taster days for those who are new to eventing, and course walks at the events themselves.

 What level do the 12-21 courses cater for?

 The 12-21 training courses are suitable for those who have never evented before up to BE Novice/2* level.
 In the training, riders will be grouped based on age and ability, so that everyone will get the best experience possible.

-The 12-21 Training Programme is an expansion of the existing Under 18 Programme.
-It offers top quality training opportunities for all riders aged 12 to 21, whether they are only just starting out in eventing up to those aiming for their next 2*.
-The 12-21 Training Programme runs alongside the Under 18 programme, which focuses on BE90 Open, BE100 Open and Open Novice level for riders aiming to compete in Under 18 competitions in order to qualify for selection for the Under 18 Regional Team Championships.
+The Regional Youth Programme offers top quality training opportunities for all riders aged 12 to 21, whether they are only just starting out in eventing up to those aiming for their next 2*.
+Riders aiming for BE Under 18 classes or the Regional Youth Team Championships will also need to be registered on the respective BE90 Open, BE100 Open and/or Open Novice Programme.

 I am working towards my first BE80(T), is the 12-21 training too high a level for me?